I went along to this show on Saturday and took a few snaps. Enjoy.

-Callum Allardice announces award at the Wellington Jazz Festival Photo: Stephen A’Court.
+Callum Allardice announces the award at the Wellington Jazz Festival Photo: Stephen A’Court.

 Callum Allardice (of The Jac) managed to swing Best Composition for his piece Deep Thought.
 Festival favourites award went to The Brad Kang Quartet for their amazing concert at St Peter’s on Friday night.